rajiv2004-cloud/Dehazing-model/README.md

 - `showHazeTransmissionMap`: Whether to display the haze transmission map (default: True)

 ## Contributing

-Contributions to the Whitehats Image Dehazing Toolkit are welcome!
+Contributions to this project are welcome from the White-ahts team.
 If you have any suggestions, bug reports, or feature requests,please open an issue or submit a pull request on GitHub.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.